 Campaign workers and volunteers are critical in the fight against diseases and the delivery of interventions.
 This means that the success of campaigns rests on their ability to perform well.
 However, current campaign strategies do little to support vulnerable workers and create an exploitative and dehumanizing working environment where workers’ safety, performance, motivation, and on-the-job experiences are jeopardized.
 With renewed commitment from partners to make campaigns more effective, it is our moral duty to not only anchor preventive chemotherapy A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive in the right to health and universal health coverage, but also anchor preventive chemotherapy coverage in human and workers’ rights for campaign workers.

-This poster was presented at our First Annual A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition Meeting.
+This poster was presented at our First Annual Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions.
+The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact.
+Coalition Meeting.
 View the presentation below.